-The index structure is adjacent to the Main Hub and incorporates a revolute joint that enables abduction/adduction of the index, with its angle measured by a contactless magnetic rotary encoder (AS5600), as shown in Fig.~\ref{fig:TendonRouting}.
-Mounted above are the Knuckle Hub with the linkage and transmission systems, which are nearly identical for both index and thumb, differing only in linkage lengths (explained later).
-An overview of the exoskeleton is shown in Fig.~\ref{fig:ExoOverall}.
-As the thumb’s ab/adduction produces a wide motion range, the base structure must adapt accordingly.
-To this end, a structural extension is designed for the thumb oriented at 120$^\circ$ from the index finger in the coronal plane and tilted 30$^\circ$ downward in the sagittal plane (plane conventions follow \cite{bullock2012assessing}).
+The index structure is adjacent to the Main Hub and incorporates a revolute joint that enables ab-/adduction, with its angle measured by a contactless magnetic rotary encoder (AS5600), as shown in Fig.~\ref{fig:TendonRouting}.
+Mounted above is the Knuckle Hub with the linkage and transmission systems, which are nearly identical for both index and thumb, differing only in linkage lengths, as described in the following subsection.
+Due to the large motion range of ab-/adduction of the thumb, a structural extension is introduced, oriented at 120$^\circ$ from the index finger in the coronal plane and tilted 30$^\circ$ downward in the sagittal plane (plane conventions follow \cite{bullock2012assessing}).

-To enable unrestricted motion of the thumb, the base structure incorporates two sensed and actuated DOFs.
-This system, shown in Fig.~\ref{fig:ThumbStructure}(c), consists of two concentric shafts, with their angles measured by two AS5600 on the outer structure.
-The first sensed DOF of rotation is for the overall shaft and referred to as simple ab/adduction, allowing up to 90$^\circ$ of motion.
-The second sensed DOF, combined ab/adduction, includes both this first motion and the ab/adduction of the Knuckle Hub on top of it, transmitted through a bevel gear mechanism.
-With this bevel mechanism, the thumb's Knuckle Hub has a range of motion of $\pm90^\circ$ (180$^\circ$ total), with a gear ratio of 13:19 between the Knuckle Hub and the main shaft.
+To enable unrestricted thumb motion, the base structure incorporates two sensed and actuated DOFs (Fig.~\ref{fig:ThumbStructure}(c)).
+The system consists of two concentric shafts, with angular positions measured by two AS5600 encoders mounted on the outer structure.
+The first DOF corresponds to rotation of the main shaft (simple ab-/adduction), allowing up to $90^\circ$ of motion.
+The second DOF (combined ab-/adduction) represents the superposition of this main shaft rotation and the ab-/adduction of the Knuckle Hub mounted above it, transmitted through a bevel gear mechanism.
+The Knuckle Hub itself allows an ab-/adduction range of $\pm90^\circ$ (180$^\circ$ total), with a gear ratio of 13:19 between the Knuckle Hub and the main shaft.

 All rotational systems have mechanical stops at the end of their motion range to ensure safe operation.
-Both shafts also receive feedback from customized ratchet-pawl mechanisms (Fig.~\ref{fig:ThumbStructure}(a)-(b)), described later in the actuation section.
-In addition, a compression spring applies a small pulling force to the mobile thumb structure when fully extended, reducing inertia and facilitating user motion.
+Both shafts also receive feedback from customized ratchet-pawl mechanisms (Fig.~\ref{fig:ThumbStructure}(a)-(b)), described in the actuation subsection.
+A compression spring applies a small pulling force to the mobile thumb structure when fully extended, reducing inertia and facilitating user motion.